-Got slime or glue on your favourite dress or carpets by mistake?
-Don’t panic, I have got the solution to save your favourite clothes and beautiful piece of furniture from SLIME.
+Got dried slime or glue on your clothes, couch or carpets by mistake and you want to get rid of it?
+Don’t panic, I have got the solution to save your favourite dress and beautiful piece of furniture from SLIME.

 Some months back, I was watching some ninth grade children fix something they were doing with slime: a science practical.
 In this process of watching, one of the kids got too ‘excited’ and accidentally spilled some slime on my tee shirt.
 I didn’t know what to do, so I tried to clean up the slime with my hands.
 It was very sticky and had a lot of residue which dried up before I got home.